Create a Website Account - Manage notification subscriptions, save form progress and more.

 The initial court date and time is written at the bottom of your citation you must appear on or before that date.

 A Civil Traffic citation from a police officer must be dealt with in one manner or another whether you agree with the officer or not.
-If you "Fail To Appear" (FTA) by your date, the law says;
+A failure to deal with it properly (by appearing) will only cause it to be dealt with in the alternative.
+That means, if you “Fail To Appear” (FTA) by your date, the law says;

 You must appear in court and file a Not Responsible plea to request a hearing or you may file a motion by mail or by fax.
 Be aware that once you file the request for a hearing, you lose / waive your right to attend Defensive Driving School.